 - Provide users with temporary or one-time access

-- Rotate passwords manually or automatically
+- Rotate passwords ad-hoc or according to a sсhedule

 - Store passwords securely with military-grade AES 256-bit encryption